 Coconut Grove also features many attractions which are all perfectly nestled into the serene streets of Coconut Grove.
 Coconut Grove offers many beautiful parks such as Kennedy Park, Peacock Park, Barnacle Historic State Park, Merrie Christmas Park and Blanche Park, each offering their own uniqueness.
 Coconut Grove also features the Vizcaya Museum and Gardens and The Kampong National Tropical Botanical Gardens.

-Coconut Grove boasts the best private schools in Miami which include Ransom Everglades, Carrolton School of the Sacred Heart, Immaculate-La Salle High School and Saint Hugh Catholic.
+Coconut Grove boasts the best private schools in Miami which include Ransom Everglades, Carrollton School of the Sacred Heart, Immaculata-La Salle High School, St. Stephen’s Episcopal Day School and Saint Hugh Catholic.
 Coconut Grove also offers many of Miami’s great public schools including Coconut Grove Elementary, George Carver Elementary and George Washington Carver Middle.